 Alimony is not automatically awarded in divorce.
-It is governed by statutory factors as well as the discretion of the judge.
-The amount and duration — and whether it is awarded at all — are a significant financial consideration.
+It is governed by statutory factors – enacted by New Jersey lawmakers – as well as the discretion of the judge.
+The amount and duration — and whether it is awarded at all — are significant financial considerations.

 Don’t leave anything to chance.

-Contact us today to schedule a consultation with our lawyer about alimony and other factors of divorce.
+Contact us today to schedule a consultation with our lawyers about alimony and other factors of divorce.

 How Is Alimony Determined?